The NFL’s legal tampering window opened last Wednesday and we’ve seen a ton of big moves since then in the 2020 off-season.

 It is not often that the eyes of the world fall anywhere near the Tampa Bay Buccaneers.
 They haven’t won a Super Bowl in 17 years and haven’t had many positive seasons since.

-But they went ahead and broke the internet last week by scooping up Tom Brady just hours after he announced his intentions to leave New England.
+But they went ahead and broke the internet last week by scooping up Tom Brady just hours after he announced his intentions to leave New England in what is the biggest news of the 2020 NFL off-season.
 While he and Giselle frolicked on beaches in Costa Rica, carefree and enjoying life, he Twitterverse was going crazy with what many thought would never happen.

 Tom Brady has left the Patriots.
 It just feels wrong.